muggy8/improbable/from-me-to-me/ov0N9MnO.md

 There's no way that this corpse was actually me.

 "M-Maybe this is someone else who has a similar outfit I'm wearing!
-Me and Amanda wear the same stuff afterall...
+Me and Amanda wear the same stuff after all...
 Maybe...
 Maybe this was someone else..."
-I blurted trying to rationalized this sitaution.
+I blurted trying to rationalized this situation.

 Phanna simply looked away while Mikay placed his hand on my shoulder.